Diet sodas are popular beverages all over the world, especially among people who want to reduce their sugar or calorie intake.

 Interestingly, studies investigating the effects of diet soda on the development of kidney stones have found mixed results.

-One observational study found that diet soda drinkers have a slightly increased risk of kidney stone development, but the risk was much smaller than for regular soda.
+One observational study noted that diet soda drinkers have a slightly increased risk of kidney stone development, but the risk was much smaller than the risk associated with drinking regular soda.
 In addition, this study has not been supported by other research (

 Another study reported that the high citrate and malate content of some diet sodas may help treat kidney stones, particularly in people with low urine pH and uric acid stones.
 However, more research and human studies are needed (